PoCInnovation/CodeBaseManager/backend/README.md

 This module is being launch directly during installation, on a Port chosen by the user.

-It is not yet started with a service via systemctl, but the user can launch it manually with CLI:
+It is not yet started with a systemctl service, but the user can launch it manually with CLI:

 ```bash
     cbm server start